NTheme/File-Explorer-Python/README.md

 You need an **shutil**, **os** and **tkinter** tlibraries to start the project.

 ### Execution
-  Just start the manager from the following file:
+  Just start the manager by executing the following file:
   ```sh
   filemanager.py
   ```